-All undergraduate lectures will be online and the videos will be accessible via Panopto and Canvas.
-Timetabled Q&A sessions will be held using Microsoft Teams.
+Some undergraduate lectures will be recorded, and the videos will be accessible via Panopto and Canvas.

-If you need to access the Building for whatever reason, the main entrance is at ground level on Banbury Road (up the steps or via the wheelchair accessible ramp).
-Please observe social distancing regulations if you do need to come to the building.
+If you need to access the Thom building for whatever reason, the main entrance is at ground level on Banbury Road (up the steps or via the wheelchair accessible ramp).

 Just to the north of the Thom Building is the Holder Building.
 Beyond that, you will find the Engineering and Technology Building (ETB) in which the Design Office is located.
+Both the

-Both the Holder Building and the ETB are shared with the Department of Materials.
+Holder Building and the ETB are shared with the Department of Materials.